rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/ObjectSpecificConfigsInput.md

   - Input to configure the SLA Domain for Managed Volume.
 - postgresDbClusterSlaConfigInput: PostgresDbClusterSlaConfigInput
   - Input to configure the SLA Domain for Postgres DB Cluster.
+- mysqldbConfigInput: MysqldbSlaConfigInput
+  - Input to configure the SLA Domain for MySQL.